 BIG Pretend Play Elf Workshop

-M, M and I sat down together to discuss our vision of Santa’s Village.
-We decided that Santa’s village would have 3 main work areas.
+M, M, and I sat down together to discuss our vision of Santa’s Village.
+We decided that Santa’s village would have three main work areas.

 The planning area is the perfect place to check the naughty and nice list, pick up new letters to Santa, and check the map for each gifts destination.